-Having been on a short vacation recently, I am reminded of the importance of having non-perishable food items on hand for meals I can make even if I get home late at night and there is nothing in the refrigerator.
+You never know when you will be in a situation where you can’t go out shopping.
+It’s times like these that I am reminded of the importance of having non-perishable food items on hand for meals I can make even if there is nothing in the refrigerator.
 By non-perishable I don’t mean potato chips and boxes of macaroni and cheese, but staples that traditionally are part of the Mediterranean diet.
 These are items that I make sure I never run out of and they all play an important role both for their nutritional as well as culinary aspects.
 We all know that if there are unhealthy items in your kitchen, in times of hunger and weakness you will eat them.
 So it’s much easier to avoid them in the first place by maintaining a healthy mediterranean inspired pantry.

 Here is my basic list:

 Of course.
 It is the basis of all things Mediterranean.
 Make sure you buy extra virgin olive oil and look for a harvest date on the bottle